 Public College: An educational institution supported in part by the state; therefore, most public colleges have cheaper tuition rates for students from within the state.

 Registrar: The college official or office that helps students register for classes, transfer credits and maintain transcripts.

 Regular Decision Deadline: The final deadline to apply to a college.
 Most colleges and universities that have a regular decision deadline send admissions decisions back to students in March or April.
 Students typically have until May 1 to pay their enrollment deposit.

 Residency Requirements: The amount of time a student has to live in a state before he or she is eligible for in-state tuition prices and state aid.

 Resume: A document that lists a person’s educational background, jobs and skills.

 SAT: A college admission test usually taken during the junior or senior year that measures students’ skills and includes sections on math, reading and writing.
-There are also additional SAT Subject Tests that students can take to showcase their achievements in a particular subject.

 Scholarships: Money for college given by colleges or organizations for good grades, community service, athletic ability, or other unique abilities or personal qualities; merit-based.